 - If you chose just one rainfall site, click Save Storm Event.

 The Project Dashboard page loads, where your saved SEG is now available for review/editing.

 - If you chose >1 rainfall site, click Save and Next.
 The SEG for the following site appears.

 Once you are finished saving the final SEG in the set, you are taken back to the Project Dashboard page.

 From the Rainfall Sites list, you can see how many SEGs have been created for each rainfall site.
-In the SEG finder, we created 1 SEG for each rainfall site.
-You can see all the SEG that have been made for each of the rainfall sites in this project by clicking a rainfall site from the list.
+In the SEG finder, we created 2 SEGs for the rainfall site.
+You can see all the SEGs that have been made for each of the rainfall sites in a project by selecting the rainfall sites from the list.

 The next stage in I&I setup entails reviewing your RDII Charts and generating a Correlation Graph.

-As well, find out how you can modify and/or delete SEGS.
-See article, Manage Storm Event Groups (SEG).
+As well, to find out how you can modify and/or delete SEGS, refer to the Manage Storm Event Groups (SEG) documentation.